jinaga/jinaga.net/Documentation/Database/save.md

 # Save a Fact

-When the application executes `j.Save(fact)`, several operations must take place.
+When the fact store executes `save(envelopes)`, several operations must take place.

 - Serialize to JSON and compute hash.
 - Select or Insert into `FactType` table.
 Gets a `FactTypeId`.